TEACHING IN COSTA RICA

 - Must be a native English speaker

-- Must be able to commit to at least 6 months with us
+- Must be able to commit to a year with us

 - Must be passionate about teaching, learning, and making genuine connections in a foreign country

 - Must be willing to live and work with a spirit of cooperation and collaboration

 - Must be flexible and fun

 Instituto Estelar is a bit different from other language institutes.
 Rather than hiring hourly employees who live independently and come to work at various times, we are building a community of teachers and staff who are committed to the Estelar lifestyle of teaching, learning, and living cooperatively.
 We have a residence where our teachers live, work, socialize, and relax.
 We have a school where we teach classes to both adults and kids.
 We host many events and activities in the community for free.
 We volunteer as part of an organization called Club A that helps kids in an underserved neighborhood in our city.